PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

-Given the aforementioned constraints, our objective is to find the optimal offloading decision for users and collaboration decision for servers to minimize the average expected PAoI across all users.
-Consequently, the problem of \underline{P}AoI-Centric Task \underline{O}ffloading with \underline{P}riority over Unr\underline{e}liable \underline{C}hannels (PoPeC) is described below:
+Given the aforementioned constraints, our objective is to find the optimal offloading decision for users and the collaboration decision for servers to minimize the average expected PAoI across all users. { We cast the problem as the \textit{\underline{P}AoI-Centric Task \underline{O}ffloading with \underline{P}riority over Unr\underline{e}liable \underline{C}hannels (PoPeC)}: